MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 A form is a data-driven configuration that collects data in Power Pages sites.
 Forms on pages are created from Dataverse table forms.
 Dataverse table forms can be created by using the [Data workspace](use-data-workspace.md) or from [model-driven apps created in Power Apps](/power-apps/maker/model-driven-apps/form-designer-overview/).
 You can use them on pages or with [lists](add-list.md) to build a complete web application.

 > [!TIP]
+>
+> - You can [use Copilot to add forms to your Power Pages site](add-form-copilot.md).
+For more information, see [Overview of AI-powered and Copilot features in Power Pages ](../configure/ai-copilot-overview.md).
-> We've created a series of tutorials and videos for you to learn to use Power Pages and how create and add a form to a page.
+> - We've created a series of tutorials and videos for you to learn to use Power Pages and how create and add a form to a page.
 For more information, go to [Tutorial: Add a form to a page](tutorial-add-form-to-page.md).

 To add a form: